112 cottage st. easthampton, ma | (413) 527-6574

 Well the cold is setting in quick here in jolly ol' Easthampton.
 With wind sharp, the air dry and daylight fleeting, it's good to be busy tattooing in the warm home base of Off the Map!
 Today I'll be continuing a leg sleeve that I can't wait to share.
 I've done all the blackwork and it's just begging for a splash of color.
 After that I'll be doing a second pass on a custom Celtic inspired arm tattoo.
 Celtic is a bit different of a request for me but I really like what we came up with.
 Its good to be challenged.

-In other news, "The Grind" will now feature updates in printmaking.
+In other news, the news will now feature updates in printmaking.
 I've been doing fine art printmaking from home for a little while now and its growing in exciting ways that need to be shared.
 I've been collaborating with a lot of really great artists on some truly beautiful prints so I would like to share these projects with you the public, and hopefully give more opportunities for these artists to share a bit about themselves and the work they have created.

 I've got two print projects on the desktop currently and one pending that just came in...translation....BUSY!
 I'm only printing a couple days of the week so for now orders are closed and I can give these pieces the full amount of attention they deserve.